BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 #. **TEntity IRepository<TEntity, TKey>.GetById(TKey id)** : Gets an entity for the given identifier.
 #. **TEntity IRepository<TEntity, TKey>.Update(TEntity entity)** : Updates a single entity.
 #. **void IRepository<TEntity, TKey>.Update(IEnumerable<TEntity> entities)** : Updates the given list of entities inside a collection.
-#. **void IRepository<TEntity, TKey>.ChangeConnection();** : An overloaded method that can be used to change the underlining database connection of the active repository.
+#. **void IRepository<TEntity, TKey>.ChangeConnection()** : An overloaded method that can be used to change the underlining database connection of the active repository.
 #.
 See :doc:`configuration-defaults` for more configuration settings.

 Code Examples